bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/README.md

 - Documentation updates

 ### Development Guidelines
-- Use TypeScript for type safety
+- Use TypeScript for type safety and better development experience
-- Follow React best practices
+- Follow React best practices with functional components and hooks
-- Maintain accessibility standards
+- Maintain accessibility standards (WCAG 2.1 AA)
-- Include comprehensive examples
+- Include comprehensive examples and micro-learning content
 - Add micro-learning content for new features
+- Use SVG for all custom visualizations (no external chart libraries)
+- Implement proper error boundaries and loading states

 ## 📄 License